 We nurture individual strengths and encourage young people to approach challenges positively by developing confidence, motivation, independence, self-awareness and a sense of self-worth.

 Our children and young people enjoy a safe, stable and caring home in a variety of residential settings.
 There are eight residential houses on site.
 All are fully self-contained within the grounds.
 Each house has between three and eight single bedrooms and most bedrooms have en suite facilities.

 Each house has its own kitchen, lounge, activity room and sensory/ soft room as well as office and sleep-in accommodation.
 All houses have access to a garden.

 All young people are encouraged and supported to personalise their own rooms.
-Many have their own stereos, TV and DVD.
+All have their own music systems, TV and DVD.
 The fittings and furnishings in each house reflect the needs of the group as a whole.

 For example the ‘activity’ space in a younger children’s house may be a playroom, while this area is used as a quieter place for the computer or individual pastimes in a house for 16-19 year olds.